 Born on June 2, 1941, in London, England, drummer Charlie Watts went on to join the rock band the Rolling Stones.
-The group debuted in 1962 and became one of the biggest musical acts in the world, with hits like "I Can't Get No Satisfaction," "As Tears Go By" and "Start Me Up."
-In recent years, Watts has gained fame as part of the swing group the A, B, C & D of Boogie Woogie.
+The group debuted in 1962 and became one of the biggest musical acts in the world, with hits like "(I Can't Get No) Satisfaction," "As Tears Go By," "Angie," "Emotional Rescue" and "Start Me Up."
+In more recent years, Watts has gained fame as part of the swing group the A B C & D of Boogie Woogie.

 Charles Robert Watts was born on June 2, 1941, in London, England.
 For more than four decades, Charlie Watts has been a prominent figure in the world of rock 'n' roll, most notably as the longtime drummer of the Rolling Stones.
 The son of a truck driver, he grew up in Wembley, near London.

-In 1960, Charlie Watts got a job with a London advertising agency.
-He showed his literary and artistic talents though his children's book about jazz legend Charlie Parker, Ode to a High-Flying Bird, which was published in 1961.
+In 1960, Watts got a job with a London advertising agency.
+He showed his literary and artistic talents through his children's book about jazz legend Charlie Parker, Ode to a High-Flying Bird, which was published in 1961.
 Watts also played drums with a variety of groups, including Alexis Korner's Blues Incorporated.
-Blues Incorporated was an important part of London's burgeoning blues scene, and featured appearances by such performers as Brian Jones, Mick Jagger, Eric Clapton and others.
+The act was an important part of London's burgeoning blues scene, and featured appearances by such performers as Brian Jones, Mick Jagger and Eric Clapton.

 Watts, however, quit the band as it became more popular because he did not want to leave his day job.
-Guitarist Brian Jones went to form the Rollin' Stones (later renamed the Rolling Stones) with singer Mick Jagger, pianist Ian Stewart, and guitarists Keith Richards and Dick Taylor in 1962.
-After previously turning down the Rolling Stones, Watts finally agreed to join the group and played his first gig with the band in January 1963.
+Guitarist Jones went on to form the Rollin' Stones (later renamed the Rolling Stones) with singer Jagger, pianist Ian Stewart and guitarists Keith Richards and Dick Taylor in 1962.
+After previously turning down the Stones, Watts finally agreed to join the group and played his first gig with the band in January 1963.

 "For me it was just another job offer," Watts later explained.
 He couldn't have anticipated then that the group would soon be the next big rock sensation, nor could he have predicted that the Stones would remain one of the most revered rock 'n' roll bands in music history for decades to come.
 In 1964, the Rolling Stones hit the No. 3 spot on the British pop charts with their cover of Bobby Womack's "It's All Over Now."